uQr/cordova-docs/articles/develop-apps/run-app-windows-phone.md

 *   Windows Phone device

-Windows 8, Windows 8.1, or Windows Server 2012 R2 (with Desktop Experience enabled) is required to deploy and run your app on Windows Phone.
+Windows 8, Windows 8.1, Windows 10, or Windows Server 2012 R2 (with Desktop Experience enabled) is required to deploy and run your app on Windows Phone.

 You can choose either Windows Phone 8 or Windows Phone (Universal) as your deployment target.
-When you choose Windows Phone (Universal), the generated project is an APPX package, which is a native Windows Store app targeting Windows Phone 8.1.
+When you choose Windows Phone (Universal), the generated project is an APPX package, which is a native Windows Store app targeting Windows Phone 8.1 or Windows 10.
 If you choose Windows Phone 8, the generated project is a XAP package; Windows Phone 8 apps for Cordova are hosted in a Silverlight WebView control.

->**Note**: You can attach the Visual Studio debugger when targeting Windows Phone 8.1, but not Windows Phone 8.
+>**Note**: You can attach the Visual Studio debugger when targeting Windows Phone 8.1 or Windows 10, but not Windows Phone 8.

 Follow these instructions to run your app on the Windows Phone emulator.
 For additional information, see [Run Windows Phone apps in the emulator](https://msdn.microsoft.com/library/windows/apps/dn632391.aspx) in the Windows Dev Center.